cloudguy-it/quarkus-demo-app/README.md

 # How it works

-This application basicaly uses Quarkus Framework with Java 8 with some other modules known to development community:
+This application basicaly uses Qua1rkus Framework with Java 8 with some other modules known to development community:

 * Hibernate 5
 * Jackson for JSON